Frazzot/NTI-EU-CODE-WEEK-2022/README.md

 - Innovation, we'd like to se that the developer thought outside the box!
 - Code quality, we will look at the structure of the code.
 Is it readable, efficient and easy to follow?

-## Deadline

-The project has to be done and turned in before **22/11-19** at 11:59PM.
-You can either send me a link to your GitHub project or just the files as a regular mail:

->ida.lillevra@hotmail.com

 ## Setup

 In this repository I'll provide you with the bare bones of the project, to help you get started!
 We will use a library for Javascript